dimpase/M2/Package-Writing-Style-Guide.md

 * Algorithms
     * Do not convert an order n algorithm into an order n^2 algorithm by repeated concatenation of lists or of matrices.
+Similarly, do not repeatedly append or prepend something to a list, and do not repeatedly remove single items from a list.
+      Hash tables are your friend here.
+      Notice also that the `for ... list ...` command offers a convenient way to make a list.

 * Order of arguments:
     * Functions should take arguments in increasing order of complexity.
 For example, if the